a-z-listing/a-z-listing/readme.txt

   * Default value: unset
   * The taxonomy must also be specified in `taxonomy`
   * Uses the `slug` of the term(s) when `display="posts"` and the `ID` of the term(s) when `display="terms"`
-  * Multiple terms can be specified by separating with commas: `,`
+  * Multiple terms may be specified by separating with commas: `,`
 * `exclude-terms`: sets the terms to exclude from display
   * Default value: unset
   * The taxonomy must also be specified in `taxonomy`
   * Uses the `ID` of the term(s)
-  * Multiple terms can be specified by separating with commas: `,`
+  * Multiple terms may be specified by separating with commas: `,`
   * Only affects `display="terms"`
 * `parent-term`: set the parent that all displayed terms must be organised under
   * Default value: unset